Climb three sacred peaks, meet apprentice geisha, and drink award-winning sake

 There are over 30 varieties of jellyfish displayed in backlit tanks that create a visually compelling and captivating atmosphere.
 They even serve jellyfish ice cream here if you're looking to try something different.

-The Somaru Maiko Teahouse reflects the luxury and ambiance of a time when Sakata hosted sailors and merchants traveling between Yamagata and Kyoto.
+The Somaro Maiko Teahouse reflects the luxury and ambiance of a time when Sakata hosted sailors and merchants traveling between Yamagata and Kyoto.
 It offers a very traditional Japanese experience featuring maiko—geisha in training—who will sing and dance for you while you enjoy green tea and wagashi, Japanese sweets.

 Drink some award-winning sake